Kashmir History | History Of Kashmir | What Is Kashmir Issue

 Pakistani Proxy War against India Over Kashmir

-After losing four wars with India and unable to match India in military might , Pakistan continued to wedge a low cost proxy war with India by sending armed terrorists in Kashmir and other parts of India .
+After losing four wars with India and unable to match India in military might, Pakistan continued to wedge a low-cost proxy war against India by sending armed terrorists in Kashmir and also in other parts of India.

-Pakistan government and the Pakistani intelligence agency ISI is actively providing arms , money and training support to these radicalized terrorists .
-Pakistan is now ranks first in most dangerous places in the world .
-As a result , Pakistani economy has collapsed and Pakistan is heading for a major economic crises with the collapse of its economy.
+Pakistan government and the Pakistani intelligence agency ISI is actively providing arms, money and training support to these radicalized terrorists.
+Pakistan now ranks first in most dangerous places in the world.
+As a result, Pakistani economy has collapsed and Pakistan is heading for a major economic crises with the collapse of its economy.

 The Pakistan’s obsession for Kashmir and The military rule in Pakistan , disguised as democracy has led to the collapse of Pakistan’s economy and Pakistan today , is on the verge of bankruptcy .